yilun-xu/WHA/README.md

 # WHA
+Color Mapping Functions For HDR Panorama Imaging: Weighted Histogram Averaging

-A novel color mapping algorithm, the implementation code will be open source after the journal is accepted.
+the implementation code will be open source after the journal is accepted.